 Evening Primrose Oil (Oenothera Biennis)

 Chamomile Extract (Matricaria recutita)

 Xanthan Gum (Natural sugar thickener)

 Preservative (Benzyl alcohol dehydroacetic acid)

-Those who have been following us for some time, will know that The Naked Chemist brand, is all about transparency in ingredients.
+Those who have been following us will know that The Naked Chemist brand, is all about transparency in ingredients.

 We get really frustrated, when all skincare manufactures, use the term organic and natural to loosely, we notice even with our clients, they are becoming more sophisticated in their buying and purchasing decisions.

 They understand meanings and terminology, and in our opinion, honesty really is the best policy.